Simon Vindum

 110 reviews2 followers

-I had seen this book being recommended on math forums for people interested in honing their proof-writing skills.
-I certainly fitted the category, so I decided to give this a try.
-Mr. Velleman does not disappoint with this beautiful exposition of the art of writing proofs.
-It's clear, didactic and very entertaining.
-Maybe it has something to do with how the concept of a mathematical proof strikes me as beautiful, but throughout the entirebook I couldn't help but smile and be in awe at the sublime art which is mathematics.
 I can't, however, rate this 5 stars due to what I considered a somewhat lacking explanation of set-related concepts.
 Once you get to the chapter on relations or infinite sets, the shaky foundations laid haphazardly on the early chapters clearly shows.
 It's a shame because I was excited to dig into the Cantor-Schröder-Bernstein theorem.
 Alas, one can't have everything in life.
-Solid book, worth a careful read.

 Eryk Banatt